Houghton Hall: Design and construction

 This new building was placed on the site of earlier Walpole family houses.
 Sir Robert Walpole had inherited the property and its associated 17000 acre estate in 1700.
 He had commissioned some upgrades, but in 1720 commissioned Thomas Badeslade to survey the house and its immediate block of land, which included a garden in the style of Stephen Switzer.

 Although Palladian in style, the exact timeline and style of the architecture and design are disputed.
 It is most likely that Walpole initially instructed his friend Thomas Ripley to head the design, having appointed him surveyor in 1722 when construction started, with his apprentice Isaac Ware employed in the Works Office and Robert Hardy as Clerk of Works.
 The first stone was laid on 24 May 1722, and by 7 December that year the brick cellars had been completed and the first stone course laid.

 Colen Campbell is the architect most credited with the design.
 However, later investigation and studies show that his first works on the design are dated from 1723 CC onwards, which using the modern calendar would be from March 1723 onwards.
 Campbell can be connected to the project, but his initial and later designs show his preferred Wilton-style towers, as published by him in Vitruvivs Britannicus in 1725.
 However, the final design of the tower domes was undertaken by James Gibbs, with: the south-west tower dated 1725; the south-east 1727; and the others dated from 1729.
 Both the interior and exterior were extravagant, later estimated by Walpole himself to have cost over £200,000; he admitted to burning most of the receipts, adding further to the difficulty of verifying the architecture timeline.
 The best materials and designers were employed, including William Kent who designed the ceilings for the reception areas and ground floor, as well as some furniture.
 In the context of the day, Campbell, Gibbs and Kent were not just rivals, but very much disliked each other.
-Ripley's own records show that he took a larger role in the project during the later stages of construction of the external edifices, with his drawings showing him greatly altering the earlier works of both Cambell and Gibbs.
+Ripley's own records show that he took a larger role in the project during the later stages of construction of the external edifices, with his drawings showing him greatly altering the earlier works of both Campbell and Gibbs.